 - an extract from the Business Prohibition Register issued by the Legal Register Centre

-- if the person submitting the application is a legal person, a report of the fitness and propriety of the company’s management (fit & proper form, only available in Finnish and Swedish)
+- the applicant’s report on fitness and propriety, and if the person submitting the application is a legal person, a report of the fitness and propriety of the company’s management (fit & proper form VC)

 - information on the marketing of services to be provided to customers (such as terms and conditions of agreement) as well as

 - information on customer identification and customer due diligence procedures, risk management systems and the prevention of money laundering and terrorism financing, including e.g.